-Furthermore, each CRL shallmust be published no later than the time specified in the nextUpdate field of the previously issued CRL for same scope.
+Furthermore, each CRL must be published no later than the time specified in the nextUpdate field of the previously issued CRL.

 Note: If pre-generation of CRLs is implemented, the thisUpdate field will be the date of generation and the nextUpdate value will be no more than 37 days beyond the date of planned publication.